What is CODEPINK?

 Pink action principles

 - Clear Goals: We will define CODEPINK's unique niche in our community (creative protest, cultivating women's voices, etc.) and set attainable goals for local projects that will further CODEPINK's peace mission.

 Diversity and Tolerance: We embrace feminist principals of cooperation, problem-solving, critical thinking, compassion, analysis and processing.
 We will speak up against racism, sexism, homophobia, transphobia, classism, ageism, Islamophobia, anti-Arab racism, antisemitism, and other forms of oppression and prejudice.
 We will work towards a deeper understanding of our own power and privileges, and seek to cultivate a diverse local group with connections to the array of social justice groups in our cities.
 We highly recommend that every activist read this piece about recognizing privilege, entitled "Unpacking the Invisible Backpack."

-- Resource Sharing: CODEPINK does not require official affiliation or traditional “membership” to speak, act, or protest with us.
-Anyone who is acting for peace can be CODEPINK!
-Our logos, photos, and the downloadable resources on our website are free for local groups to use.
-Central staff can help send email alerts and provide local contact info for local organizers.
-Our ideas and campaigns are freely available to any peace or justice group that wishes to adapt our tactics for their use.
-Local groups can endorse or cosponsor local events in the name of their local CODEPINK group without seeking permission from the central staff.
-Local groups are autonomous and are invited to take on national campaigns as appropriate or interested.
-We are a grassroots movement with a central organizing team.
+- Resource Sharing: Our logos, photos, and the downloadable resources on our website are free for local groups to use.
+Central staff can help send email alerts for local organizers.
+Local groups can endorse or cosponsor local events without seeking permission from the central staff.
+Local groups are autonomous and are encouraged to take on national campaigns.